cloudnativeessentials/dra-tutorial/README.md

   - cel:
       expression: "device.driver == 'gpu.example.com'"
 ```
-Commen Express Language (CEL) can be used to filter for specific attributes
+Commen Express Language (CEL) can be used to filter for specific attributes.

 Let's compare this DeviceClass with the ones from NVIDIA and Intel: